Zopa Biscuit current account: new 4.75% easy access added to 2% cashback

 Cashback

 So we were initially excited when we saw Zopa’s Biscuit account offering what sounded like a generous 2% cashback on bills.
 However, at a closer look you’ll find this is only paid on up to £1,500 of direct debits per year.
-So, the maximum you can earn is £30 per year on your bills — or £2.50 per month.
+So, the maximum you can earn is £30 per year on your bills — or the equivalent of £2.50 per month.
 Which is piddly.

 Regular saver: earn 7.1%